05JackGB/lutris-installers/README.md

 # lutris-installers
-Lutris install scripts maintained by me.
+Lutris scripts for automatically installing video games on Linux